Rafa Bado

-Rafael Jesús Bado Blanco (born 30 December 1984) is a Spanish-Gibraltarian former footballer who plays for Tercera Andaluza Cádiz side AD Taraguilla, and formerly represented the Gibraltar national team, as a central midfielder.
-From 2016 to 2018 he served as player-manager of Lions Gibraltar.
+Rafael Jesús Bado Blanco (born 30 December 1984) is a Spanish-Gibraltarian former footballer who last played for Primera Andaluza Cádiz side AD Taraguilla, and formerly represented the Gibraltar national team, as a central midfielder.
+From 2016 to 2018 he served as player-manager of Lions Gibraltar, and currently serves as head coach of AD Taraguilla.

 Club career

 Early career in Spain

 Born and raised in Spain, Bado spent the majority of his career playing in the lower divisions of Spanish football, beginning his career at UD Tesorillo.
 Spending the majority of his time at amateur clubs on the border between Spain and Gibraltar such as Atlético Zabal in 2008, he most notably spent time at Xerez's B team along with two spells with UD Los Barrios, once on loan from his first club UD Tesorillo in 2005, and again returning to them in 2009 as they finished third in the 2009–10 Tercera División, scoring twice in 29 games as they narrowly missed out on promotion to the third tier of Spanish football.
 After leaving Los Barrios at the end of the season, he spent a few months out of football before returning for UD Castellar towards the end of the 2010–11 season.
 He ended his journeyman career in Spain after playing for 8 clubs in 6 years, moving to Gibraltar, where his family came from, to work as a store clerk and revive his football career.